 All recreational vehicle parking spaces shall be sited so as to maintain a minimum ten foot (10') spacing between units when recreational vehicles are fully expanded.

 Utilities Required.
 Each recreational vehicle parking space shall have connections available for water, sewer and electricity.
 All utility connections shall be located underground.
-All recreational vehicle parks shall be required to connect to public sewer facilities including all individual sewerindividualallindividualsewer connections or dump stations.
+All recreational vehicle parks shall be required to connect to public sewer facilities including all individual sewer connections or dump stations.
 No recreational vehicle park shall be permitted when connected to a septic system.
-All park owned buildings, electrical, pluming, and fire protection construction shall comply with all adopted construction standards and codes.
+All park owned buildings, electrical, plumbing, and fire protection construction shall comply with all adopted construction standards and codes.

 Outdoor Living Space.
 Each recreational vehicle parking space shall be provided with a minimum of three hundred square feet (300 sq. ft.) of "outdoor living" space located adjacent to the recreational vehicle parking space.
 Said outdoor living space shall be maintained in a clean and weed free manner and shall be kept free from the accumulation of garbage or debris of any kind.